Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 # Introduction

 Until now, the developers had to add or update NgModules specifying which components, directives, pipes, etc are available to be used in templates but after the release of the standalone feature, you don't need to do it anymore in the NgModules.
-Angular [standalone components](https://angular.io/guide/standalone-components "https://angular.io/guide/standalone-components") are independent and self-contained building blocks in an Angular application which can be used to independently import the dependencies required for its functionality.
+The Angular standalone feature was released as a beta feature in V14 for developers to try out the standalone feature, and it was made stable from v15.
+Angular [standalone components](https://angular.io/guide/standalone-components "https://angular.io/guide/standalone-components") are independent and self-contained building blocks in an Angular app which can be used to independently import the dependencies required for its functionality.
-Standalone components are not mandatory and there are no strict rules for using them, however, their use is recommended by Angular architects especially for newly created components.
+Although the standalone components are not mandatory, and there are no strict rules for using them, Angular architects recommend using the Standalone feature for the newly created Angular components.

 To designate a component, directive, or a pipe as a standalone component, you have to mark it as `standalone: true`.
 The component does not have to be declared or imported in `NgModule`, and you can import all the dependencies directly in the component itself, thus eliminating the use of `NgModule` entirely.